 What Is an ESG Risk?

-- Environmental risk includes potential for pollution of the air, water, or soil due to production or distribution of goods, climate impact, carbon footprint, and energy use.
+- Environmental risk includes potential for pollution of the air, water, or soil due to production or distribution of goods, climate risk, carbon footprint, greenhouse gas emissions, and energy use.

-- Social risk includes risk to the well-being, reputation, or privacy of one’s customers, employees, or supply providers, including accessibility in the design and distribution of goods, employee welfare, human capital, and issues related to diversity, equity, and inclusion (DEI).
+- Social risk includes risk to the well-being, reputation, or privacy of one’s customers, employees, or suppliers, including accessibility in the design and distribution of goods, employee welfare, human capital, and issues related to diversity, equity, and inclusion (DEI).

 - Governance risk includes issues related to financial reporting, fraud prevention, executive pay, and organization of the company.